 Mentoring Circle Mocktail Party

 Alumni are invited to participate in this year’s AAAC Mentoring Circle.
-The Mentoring Circle connects current VCU African-American undergraduate students with VCU African-American alumni who share common professional aspirations and interests.
+The Mentoring Circle connects current VCU African American undergraduate students with VCU African American alumni who share common professional aspirations and interests.
 Mentors are asked to promote and to encourage academic excellence, to provide guidance on how to socially navigate the collegiate community experience, to model networking and proper social etiquette and to offer advice on career success.
-The mentoring relationship is sustained through monthly exchanges via email, mobile phone and when feasible, face-to-face interactions.
-Active, dues-paying members of VCU Alumni are needed to serve as mentors for the 2017-18 cohort.
-Register to either be a mentor or an observer at the mocktail party.
+The mentoring relationship is sustained through monthly exchanges via email, cellphone and when feasible, face-to-face interactions.
+Complimentary; register to either be a mentor or observer at the mocktail party.

 Old School/New School Block Party

 1-4 p.m. • University Student Commons/Commons Plaza, 907 Floyd Ave.

 Join fellow classmates, friends, family and Rams of all ages for this casual outing on the Commons Plaza.
 Food, beer, wine and soft drinks will be available for purchase.
 Riding tours of campus will depart from the Block Party.

 No outside alcohol may be brought in.
 Complimentary.
 Rain location: University Student Commons/Rams Lounge